2015 Research Foundation Teacher Grant Program

 Deadline and Notification

-Completed applications packages must be received by no later than November 1, 2015, 11:59 p.m.
+Completed applications packages were due by no later than November 1, 2015, 11:59 p.m.
 CT, and must be submitted electronically to firstname.lastname@example.org.
 Notification of grant decisions will be announced by no later than December 1, 2015.

 For further information on this grant program or any questions on your application, please contact the NCTE Research Foundation by calling 800-369-6283, ext.
 3607 or emailing Kelly Searsmith at email@example.com.